-.
-Prior to our admission as an approved subcontractor of Sanfield in 2018, we participated in projects initiated by Developer I mainly as a subcontractor engaged by Customer A. After we became an approved subcontractor of Sanfield in 2018, we have broader exposure to tender opportunities for projects initiated by Developer I as we started receiving tender invitations from Sanfield directly.
-Meanwhile, as Customer A was focused on project supervision and administration and generally outsourced the site works involved, our executive Directors believe that whenever Customer A obtains a project from Sanfield, they would continue outsourcing the site works involved to their subcontractors, especially those who have track record in delivering quality works and established long-term business relationship with Customer A. Further, Customer A has indicated that we were able to fulfil their project requirements and specifications in our past cooperation.
-Leveraging our established business relationship with Customer A dated back to 1996 and our service quality demonstrated in our previous projects, our executive Directors consider that we are well-positioned to receive tender invitations from Customer A for their projects.
+• Prior to our admission as an approved subcontractor of Sanfield in 2018, we participated in projects initiated by Developer I mainly as a subcontractor engaged by Customer A. After we became an approved subcontractor of Sanfield in 2018, we have broader exposure to tender opportunities for projects initiated by Developer I as we started receiving tender invitations from Sanfield directly.
+Meanwhile, as Customer A was focused on project supervision and administration and generally outsourced the site works involved, our executive Directors believe that whenever Customer A obtains a project from Sanfield, they would continue outsourcing the site works involved to their subcontractors, especially those who have track record in delivering quality works and established long-term business relationship with Customer A. During the Track Record Period, Customer A would generally seek pre-bid quotation from our Group before they submitted their tenders to Sanfield.
+Since Kwong Luen Engineering became an approved subcontractor of Sanfield in 2018, whenever a new tender opportunity from Sanfield arises, it is our own internal practice to first check whether Customer A had previously sought pre-bid quotation from our Group for the same project.
+If a pre-bid quotation had already been provided by our Group to Customer A, we would then refrain from tendering for the same project according to our internal practice.
+On the other hand, if our Group had not received any prior request for pre-bid quotation from Customer A, we may proceed to submit tender to Sanfield for such project, taking into account, among other factors, its available resources including manpower, machinery and working capital.
+Further, Customer A has indicated that we were able to fulfil their project requirements and specifications in our past cooperation.
+Leveraging our established business relationship with Customer A dated back to 1996 and our service quality demonstrated in our previous projects, our executive Directors consider that as long as we can maintain our service capacity and work quality to cater to the needs of Customer A, we are well-positioned to receive tender invitations from Customer A for their projects and it is unlikely that they would cease or materially reduce their business engagements with us solely due to our direct business relationships with Sanfield.